AAROC/AnsibleBootCamp/handson/Ansible/Installing Ansible.md

 # Things that went wrong

   1. On CentOS we got SSL errors.

+# Questions

+  1. Does Ansible use virtualenv ?